 Identifies and develops resources on the Rocky Boy Indian Reservation designed to enhance each Tribal child’s potential as a valuable member of the Tribal community; Refrains from testifying against children.
 Write child-focused reports for court hearings.
 Make recommendations in the child's best interests.
 Testify, when needed, to support recommendations or inform the court of changes in the child's situation.
 Contacts the child’s parent, guardian or custodian immediately and at a recurring effort to inform legal guardians that the child has been taken into custody and then releases the child to the parent, guardian or custodian unless detention or shelter care is immediately necessary.
 In the event the child is not released to the parent, guardian, or custodian assists with arrangement to place the child in detention or shelter care pending the preliminary inquiry.
 In the event the child is not released to the parent, guardian, or custodian explores alternative pre-adjudication custody arrangements and prepares recommendations for temporary care and custody for presentation at the preliminary inquiry; Notifies the child and the parent, guardian, or custodian of hearing date, time and place; Notifies the child that they may not be a witness against, nor incriminate himself; Responsible for counseling juvenile delinquents in group sessions as well as individually.

 Like other forms of youth counseling, this involves discussion of the subject's personal life and feelings, though in correctional work emphasis is placed on specific deviant behavior.
-While typical issues such as self-image and family relationships are often discussed, the YCC must be prepared to deal with extreme situations that can involve dangerously criminal behavior, drug and alcohol abuse and sexual abuse.
-Not limited to basic counseling; the ultimate goal is to rehabilitate the child in question.
+While typical issues such as self-image and family relationships are often discussed, the Children's Court Counselor must be prepared to deal with extreme situations that can involve dangerously criminal behavior, drug and alcohol abuse and sexual abuse.
+Not limited to basic counseling; must facilitate Moral Reconation Therapy and Interactive Journaling.
+The ultimate goal is to rehabilitate the child in question.
 Responsible for acting as liaisons and working with family members, teachers, medical professionals and parole officers, along with anyone else related to the case, to plan and structure a therapeutic program that's tailored to fit the offender's needs.
 These programs typically include a firm set of rules to govern the child's behavior, as well as a series of well-established goals and objectives that will help the offender work towards.
 Reviews the child’s progress every thirty (30) days until 18 years of age; Assists with placing a child in shelter care only in the event a complaint is filed in accordance with Section 6.1 of the Code; Consults with child’s parents and all social services, health, education and other personnel who have had prior professional contacts with the child and his parents, guardian or custodian to determine whether termination of parent right is consistent with the best interests of the child.
 The counselor may review any of the child’s previous Children’s Court records; Prepares written reports containing the professional opinion of all personnel with whom he/she has consulted.
 The report shall be presented to the Children’s Court at least five (5) days before a termination hearing;